statpascal/emul99/readme.txt

 feed data into the P-code system by reading from device REMIN: - the end of the input can be signalled by sending the byte 0x03 (Ctrl-C) to the pipe which will set EOF for the REMIN: device.
-Note that this does not yet work the "Transfer" option of the "Filer."
+Note that this does not yet work with the "Transfer" option of the "Filer."

 Implementation Notes